Banging Toolbox

 Mixing in your other tools and bits into a pile is always a bad idea.

-Not only will you have a hard time getting the tool you’d need, but you might also easily misplace them.
+Not only will you have a hard time getting the tool you’d need, but you might also easily misplace small bits.

-There’s nothing more aggressively annoying than having a tool that’s there when you don’t need it and suddenly disappears when you do.
+There’s nothing more aggressively annoying than having a tool that’s there when you don’t need the part and suddenly disappears when you do.

 4. Bolts and nuts